ujjwal1990/AAHack/hack/README.md

 # EVALAUTION CRITERIA

-1) Please note that bookingjson is not the hackathon, it is just a **starting point**, If you final solution has only booking details thenit doesn't pass our initial shortlist for evlauation
+1) Please note that bookingjson is not the hackathon, it is just a **starting point**, If your final solution has only booking details then it doesn't pass our initial shortlist for evlauation
 2) Authentication/Security ( Secure REST API )
 3) RESTFUL API ( create new API's and/or consume as applicable)
 4) Dont use the booking json directly if required host it on some cloud like heroku
 5) Think creative, we will look for innovative ideas - and unique User experience
 6) TDD
-7) Solution document should briefly
+7) Solution document must briefly [Allocate minimum 15-20 minutes towards the end of the hackathon]
     1) describe the idea,
     2) technical architecture,
     3) solution approach etc.
     4) why this is the best solution
-    5) For mobile apps, include screenshots and/add folder in git to highlight your solution
+    5) Include screenshots and/add folder in git to highlight your solution
     6) For web apps, please deploy on cloud environment like heroku and share the final applicaiton URL